graphops/subgraph-mcp/README.md

 ```

 **Note**: Very long timeouts (>5 minutes) should be used cautiously as they may impact overall application responsiveness.

+**Important**: Claude Desktop may not automatically utilize server resources.
+To ensure proper functionality, manually add `Subgraph Server Instructions` resource to your chat context by clicking on the context menu and adding the resource.

 ## Available Tools